MOTOR VEHICLE POLICY

 18. Parking locations marked VISITOR are specifically designated for visitors to the College.
 The use of these parking locations by a registered student or College employee is prohibited.

 19. All parking lots – including but not limited to Baseball and Softball Lots – individuals park at their own risk.
-Louisiana College assumes no liability for damage to a vehicle or its contents, included but not limited to damage resulting from operating a vehicle, acts of nature, vandalism, theft or flying objects such as rocks, baseballs or softballs.
+Louisiana Christian University assumes no liability for damage to a vehicle or its contents, included but not limited to damage resulting from operating a vehicle, acts of nature, vandalism, theft or flying objects such as rocks, baseballs or softballs.

 20. Students living on Campus during the summer will be bound by all vehicle regulations regardless of if they are enrolled for classes or not.